Kohl's Market Value Is $3 Billion Less Than Cost Of Treasury Stock

 It is unknown if Kohl's market capitalization would be higher today had the $10.2 billion used to repurchase stock been returned to owners via a cash dividend.
 However, if the market capitalization were constant, shareholders would have $3 billion more than the current market capitalization of $7 billion.

 Maybe it is time for management and the board to be rewarded based on the return on assets and the increase in market capitalization, rather than the return on equity and the share price.
-That might have management and the board of directors looking long-term, which may stop the constant financial engineering.
+That might have management and the board of directors looking long term, which may stop the constant financial engineering.

 |